Witness Interviews in Internal Investigations: The UK Perspective

-Finally, maintaining confidentiality can be particularly difficult when interviewing witnesses abroad.
-Where witness interviews span a number of countries, the risk of information being shared or leaked is greater and measures should be put in place to ensure that confidentiality remains.
+Finally, maintaining confidentiality can present particular challenges when interviewing witnesses abroad, and measures should be put in place to ensure that confidentiality remains.

 Witness interviews are a key part of most internal investigations and can provide vital information for the investigation.
-Internal investigation interviews can take the form of either preparatory interviews at the outset of an investigation or substantive interviews likely to take place once a review of relevant material has taken place.
+Internal investigation interviews can take the form of either preparatory interviews at the outset of an investigation or substantive interviews likely to take place following a review of relevant material.

-There can be a tension between the right of a company to investigate allegations of wrongdoing and undertake witness interviews as part of its review, and the expectations of the authorities to be consulted prior to it doing so.
-Enforcement agencies may seek to restrict how the interviews are conducted or suggest that they be postponed until the authorities have conducted their own investigation.
-Witness interviews should be conducted in a manner that minimises the risk of contamination or prejudice.
+There can be a tension between the right of a company to investigate allegations of wrongdoing and undertake witness interviews as part of its review, and the expectations of the authorities to be consulted beforehand.
+Enforcement agencies may seek to restrict how the interviews are conducted or suggest postponement until they have carried out their investigation.
+Interviews should be conducted to minimise the risk of contamination or prejudice.

 UK enforcement agencies have stated that a refusal to provide details of the accounts given by witnesses in internal investigations could be construed as unco-operative or a breach of regulatory requirements.
 The provision of this information and the form in which it would be provided needs to be balanced with the need to ensure confidentiality in an investigation and to maintain legal privilege.

-Where a company is investigating allegations of criminal or regulatory misconduct, it is preferable to have lawyers (internal, external, or both) present at interviews to take notes and identify the key risk areas that may arise, and to enable confidentiality and for privilege to be asserted, as appropriate.
-Where external lawyers have been engaged it is preferable for them to conduct the interviews; they often bring (and, importantly, are seen to bring) expertise, objectivity and independence.
-Preferably there should be two interviewers to ensure all relevant information is captured.
+Where a company is investigating allegations of criminal or regulatory misconduct, it is preferable to have lawyers present at interviews to take notes and identify the key risk areas, and to enable confidentiality and for privilege to be asserted, as appropriate.
+Where external lawyers have been engaged, it is preferable for them to conduct the interviews; they often bring (and, importantly, are seen to bring) expertise, objectivity and independence.

-Interviews can be recorded in a number of ways: by recording and transcribing the interview; by counsel preparing notes of the interview; and with the preparation of a witness statement.
+Interviews can be recorded in a number of ways: by recording and transcribing the interview; by counsel preparing notes; and with the preparation of a witness statement.
 UK and overseas enforcement agencies are likely to seek details of the accounts provided, and consideration should be given to ensuring legal privilege is capable of being asserted.
-How an interview is recorded, the privilege that may attach to that record, and whether or not to provide details of the witness’s account will depend on the circumstances of each case.
+How an interview is recorded, the privilege that may attach to that record, and whether to provide details of the witness’s account will depend on the circumstances of each case.

-Legal privilege in the context of witness interviews raises a number of complex issues and a claim to privilege will be closely scrutinised by the authorities.
+Legal privilege in the context of witness interviews raises a number of complex issues, and a claim to privilege will be closely scrutinised by the authorities.
 Notes of interviews with witnesses who fall outside the ‘client’ group may attract litigation privilege if circumstances allow, but the facts of each case must be carefully considered.
-There is a risk that disclosing information relating to witness interviews could result in a waiver of privilege more generally.
+Disclosing information relating to witness interviews could result in a waiver of privilege more generally.

-When conducting the interview, lawyers should be satisfied that the witness understands the basis on which he or she is being interviewed, the purpose of the interview, and the use that could be made of the information provided.
-While there is no formal requirement to do so, it is best practice for the witness to be given an Upjohn warning at the outset and to remind the witness of confidentiality.
+When conducting the interview, lawyers should be satisfied that the witness understands the basis on which he or she is being interviewed, its purpose and the use that could be made of the information provided.
+While there is no formal requirement to do so, it is best practice for the witness to be given an Upjohn warning at the outset and to remind them of confidentiality.
 Where a company has decided to waive privilege prior to the interview, the Upjohn (or similar) warning may need to be strengthened.
 It is unlikely that a formal caution, similar to that given by the police when investigating suspects, would be required.